sawyermade/cvfa21netid_project-1/README.md

 The whole project should be contained within that directory.
 Then, zip the directory and only that directory and save it as netid_project-1.zip, where netid is replaced by your netid.
 In my case, it would be danielsawyer_project-1.zip

 DO NOT INCLUDE OUTPUT DIRECTORY!!!
+So either delete or move the output directory.

 Here is an example tree of the directory structure
 ```